If you’re wondering what is the best dance pole for home, read on to know how to choose the best dance pole kit for your home practice.

-Pole dancing poles widley vary.
+Pole dancing poles widely vary.
 They come in all different shapes, sizes, strengths, and brands.
 Not all name brand poles are safe for home fitness or pole tricks like inverting.
-Some poles are designed for fun in the bedroom or party poles where you walk around the pole and look sexy but you don’t actually dance on it.
+Some poles are designed for fun in the bedroom or party poles.
+So you walk around the pole and look sexy but you don’t actually dance on it.

-So how do you sift through all the available dance poles for home to choos the right one for you that is actually SAFE and meets you needs without breaking your budget?
+So how do you sift through all the available dance poles for home to choose the right one.
+Especially the one that is actually SAFE and meets your needs without breaking your budget?

 It’s easier than you think.

 It doesn’t matter whether you are a beginner or plan to be an advanced performer.
 A person should always buy a sturdy safe pole.
 Even if you plan to have a party pole where people walk around it for show.
 It’s best to buy a good quality sturdy dance pole.
 You don’t need any accidents or body damage from a crappy pole.
 Most cheap pole easily break under the pressure.